aws/jsii/docs/specifications/2-type-system.md

 defines a namespace `ns1`, which itself contains `ns2`, the submodule for `ns2` will be named `foo.ns1.ns2`).

-*Submodules* may use different [code-generation configuration](#code-generation) than their parent submodule or package.
+*Submodules* are delcared in the *jsii* assembly under the `submodules` key.

-> :construction: *Submodule*-level code-generation configuration is not yet
+This is also where specific [configuration](#submodule-configuration) is registered, if different from the parent submodule or package.

-> implemented.
+*Submodules* are hierarchical, and their fully qualified name is representative of the relationship.
+For example the `assm.foo.bar` submodule is considered to be nested under the `assm.foo` submodule.

 ### Restrictions